Jim Buttonow, CPA, CITP

 If you can’t release the levy, financial institutions must send the frozen amounts 21 days after they receive the Form 668-A. Other third parties like customers must send in their payments to the IRS on the day they would normally pay their invoice.
 Form 668-A is often called the “1099 levy,” because many taxpayers who get this levy are Form 1099-MISC or 1099-NEC recipients, like independent contractors or self-employed people.

-There is often confusion when self-employed people receive Form 668-W (levy on wages, salaries, and other income) as opposed to Form 668-A (levy of third parties).
-When Form 668-W is issued to an employer, the levy on their employee is continuous until the tax is paid, or the levy is released.
+There is often confusion when self-employed people receive Form 668-W (levy on wages, salaries, and other income), as opposed to Form 668-A (levy of third parties).
+When the IRS issues Form 668-W to an employer, the levy on their employee is continuous until the employee’s tax bill is paid or the levy is released.